 Community Development Manager

-As an encumbent senior elder and advisor to his community, Erick is also the Chairman of the Community Partnership Board and is responsible for ...
+As an incumbent senior elder and advisor to his community, Erick is also the Chairman of the Community Partnership Board and is responsible for representing the interests of the community.
+He oversees all current projects and manages relationships between various partnerships and the community.

 Your contributions will support our programmes which focus on training and development in agroforestry, livestock management, and beekeeping.
 These donations will directly assist in the creation of new training initiatives, resources & materials in these fields.
 100% of funds received go directly to the beneficiaries.